rstudio/visual-markdown-editing/docs/copyedit-content.md

 To add items to the list, just press **Enter** within a list item.
 To exit the list, press **Enter** within an empty list item.

-While this covers many simple list editing talks, there are a variety of other actions you may want to take within lists, including creating nested lists and adding paragraphs or code blocks to an exiting list item.
+While this covers many simple list editing tasks, there is a variety of other actions you may want to take within lists, including creating nested lists and adding paragraphs or code blocks to an exiting list item.
 From an empty list item (pictured at left), the following keyboard gestures can be used to do this:

 | **Empty Item** (*enter to exit list*)                                                               | **Tab** (*add sublist*)                                                                                | **Backspace** (*add block*)                                                                          |